atproto-clj/atproto-clj/README.md

 - Credentials-based authentication to use with your own username/password for CLI tools
 - OAuth to make query/procedure calls on your users' behalf.

-You specify the mode when intiializing the client.
+You specify the mode when initializing the client.

 ```clojure
 (require '[atproto.client :as at])